kdybicz/double-ratchet/README.md

 ## Description

-This project is a simple implementation of a Double Ratchet Algorithm based on a documentation provided by [Signal](https://signal.org/docs/specifications/doubleratchet/).
+This project is a simple implementation of a Double Ratchet and Double Ratchet with header encryption algorithm based on the documentation provided by [Signal](https://signal.org/docs/specifications/doubleratchet/).